krobbi/coldest-night/readme.md

 | Credits files            | `resources/data/credits/credits_<locale>.txt`          |
 | NightScript source files | `resources/data/nightscript/<program key>.<locale>.ns` |

-NightScript source files may be given a 'global' locale by omitting the locale extension.
-A global locale means that the script should not need to be translated.
-If a complex script such as a cutscene needs to display translatable text it can be given a global locale, but call external scripts containing dialog by using the `call <program key>` statement.
-The appropriate translation will be selected automatically.

 If more than one locale is available to the game, a language menu will appear in the settings menu, otherwise it will be hidden.
 The translation system should respond automatically to the game's loaded locales and `locale/fallback`